acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 Starting from version 1.3.0, WhateverGreen now provides driver support for the onboard LSPCON by automatically configuring the adapter to run in PCON mode on new HDMI connections, and hence solves the black screen issue on some platforms.
 #### Before you start
-- LSPCON driver is only applicable for laptops and PCs **with HDMI 2.0 routed to Intel IGPU**.
+- LSPCON driver is only applicable for laptops and PCs **with HDMI 2.0 routed to IGPU**.
-- LSPCON driver is necessary for all newer platforms unless the new Intel IGPU starts to provide native HDMI 2.0 output.
+- LSPCON driver is necessary for all newer platforms unless the new IGPU starts to provide native HDMI 2.0 output.
 - Supported Intel Platform: Skylake, Kaby Lake, Coffee Lake and later.
 Skylake Case: Intel NUC Skull Canyon; Iris Pro 580 + HDMI 2.0 with Parade PS175 LSPCON.
 Coffee Lake Case: Some laptops, e.g. Dell XPS 15 9570, are equipped with HDMI 2.0 and Parade PS175 LSPCON.
-- If you have confirmed that your HDMI 2.0 is routed to Intel IGPU and is working properly right now, you don't need to enable this driver, because your onboard LSPCON might already be configured in the firmware to work in PCON mode.
+- If you have confirmed that your HDMI 2.0 is routed to IGPU and is working properly right now, you don't need to enable this driver, because your onboard LSPCON might already be configured in the firmware to work in PCON mode.

 #### Instructions
 - Add the `enable-lspcon-support` property to `IGPU` to enable the driver, or use the boot-arg `-igfxlspcon` instead.